shalul/eecs449/README.md

 Part 2:

+The custom document was the health one.
+I've uploaded the 2 queries with the document analysis (doing both steps in 1!)

 using gemma2:

 <img width="605" alt="Screenshot 2024-09-28 at 5 20 29 PM" src="https://github.com/user-attachments/assets/34c3c95d-3907-47e0-83de-ce33b1b0a02c">

 using llama3.1:

 <img width="630" alt="Screenshot 2024-09-28 at 1 09 25 PM" src="https://github.com/user-attachments/assets/8eb23648-5285-4777-ad32-6307704239b5">

 Part 3: